ddperdue/piano/README.txt

 		the sounds at different speeds.
 The horizontal slider does not operate properly.
 This is due to the Sleeper class which does not transfer to a MAC OS X.
+       - Piano window must be the front window for program to recognize key strokes.

 FILES ATTACHED
 --------------